 INFORMATION WE SHARE AND RECEIVE

 You should understand we will share and receive personal data relating to you from / with affiliated companies and other third parties.
-The sharing of information allows us to process client requests, to market our services, to research and analyse our client base, to process payments and to administer our business.
+The sharing of information allows us:

 When purchasing our services and depending on your payment method, we may share your personal data with credit reference agencies.
 This is necessary to safeguard our commercial interests.
 These checks may use automated decision making technologies that will confirm financial status, place of residence, county court judgements and solvency.
 Please contact our data protection representative, Amanda Long at email@example.com if you object to the use of automated decision making technologies or you have encountered problems during previous credit searches.